o3de/o3de.org/.github/ISSUE_TEMPLATE/docs-request.md

 ## Which page(s) / section(s) are affected?

-Provide links to individual pages or sections of the documentation which demonstrate your problem, or where a good solution can be provided.
+Provide links to individual pages or sections of the documentation that should be updated, or where a new topic could be placed.

 ## Does this work have an engineering dependency?
 What is it?